Creating better outcomes for citizens with tailored and regionalised solutions.

 jobseekers in Scotland registered on day 1 of the JETS programme in Scotland

 Over 1.3 million

-Our expert health professionals assess how an individual’s conditions affect their daily lives and provide advice to our clients at Department for Work and Pensions (DWP) and the Department for Communities (DfC) and the Victims’ Payments Board (VPB).
+Our expert healthcare professionals assess how an individual’s condition or disability affects their daily lives and provide advice to our clients at the Department for Work and Pensions (DWP), the Department for Communities (DfC) and the Victims’ Payments Board (VPB).

 After a life-changing year, getting people back into work will have huge economical and social benefits.
 But matching jobseekers to jobs is time-consuming and costly, especially once people have been unemployed for longer periods of time.

 Capita has a strong understanding of the employment and skills challenge and extensive experience delivering and designing digital services that support diverse groups of vulnerable people.

 Our tailored and regionalised programmes are helping jobseekers transition from unemployment and into growing sectors of the UK economy.

 We’re also providing access to specialist teams and resources that will improve jobseekers’ knowledge, skills and confidence.
 Users benefit from interview and CV coaching, along with digital portals containing online courses, a CV builder, a live job feed linked to their CV and a personalised action plan to track their progress.